dzc0d3r/guess-who-is-back/README.md

 - Thinking about applying to dev positions but feeling i'm not good enough, maybe i apply after another 6 months .. hell yeah
 - Feeling like an imposter, fake it untill you make it comes to the rescue .. hell yeah
 - Writting a blog post about something new you're excited about and no one will read that .. hell yeah
+- Questioning your choices in life after running into an annoying error/bug .. hell yeah